Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 Brenden: It just made sense.
 Like I said, we were constantly jamming all the time, so we figured we might as well make it a legitimate thing.

-Dylan: I’m pretty sure Brenden was in-between projects and getting bored, he asked me if I wanted to do some double guitar Wishbone Ash, Allman Brothers stuff.
+Dylan: I’m pretty sure Brenden was in-between projects and getting bored.
+He asked me if I wanted to do some double guitar Wishbone Ash, Allman Brothers stuff.
 We had all already been jamming together for a few years before, so it made good sense.
 I believe it was about two years ago, October or November of 2012?
 I could be wrong though, ha-ha.

 Evan: In 2012.
 The band COLOR was ruling San Diego at that time.
 COLOR was Brenden on guitar and our two best mates from the band Monarch, Dominic Denholm on bass and Andrew Ware played drums.
 COLOR broke up sometime later that year, and the rehearsal space they were renting was going under.
 So, in the last days of that jam space, totally for fun, The Captainpurplepentaflowergram Band was formed.
 Brenden was on guitar, Dominic Denholm bass, Thomas drums and I was playing organ and synth for the first time.
-We played two shows and wrote two songs, one of the songs being an undeveloped version of “Sittin’ Around In A Restless Dream”.
+We played two shows and wrote two songs, one of the songs being an undeveloped version of “Sittin’ Around In A Restless Dream.”
 That ended and wasn’t really a big deal since we weren’t taking it fully seriously.
-So what happened next is, Anthony Thomas and Brenden found a jam space for rent in Cardiff California, and I guess they came up with the idea to start a band.
+So what happened next is, Anthony, Thomas, and Brenden found a jam space for rent in Cardiff, California, and I guess they came up with the idea to start a band.
 At the end of 2012, they got a show at this barn party as the BTDD Band, Brenden Thomas Dukie Dylan Band, and asked me to join.
-So I sat on the ground with two synths and a delay pedal playing alongside their songs I had never heard before, in front of a good sized party audience, for about fifty minutes.
+So I sat on the ground with two synths and a delay pedal playing alongside their songs I had never heard before, in front of a good-sized party audience, for about fifty minutes.
 That was my first band practice with Sacri Monti, ha-ha.

 I know that Sacri Monti roughly translated means Sacred Mountains, which I think is an extremely fitting name for the sound you all produce, and I like the fact that the beauty of the name is slightly obfuscated by the fact that it’s in another language and you have to think about it a little bit; much like your music.
 What does the name mean or refer to in the context of the band name?
 Who came up with and how did you go about choosing it?

 Evan: Okay, so we had our first real show booked at The Saloon with Harsh Toke and we didn’t have a name, and hadn’t gotten anywhere near agreeing on one yet.
-It was like, fucking two days before the show and I get Facebook notification from Anthony suggesting me to like the band page Sacri Monti.
+It was like, fucking two days before the show and I get a Facebook notification from Anthony suggesting me to like the band page Sacri Monti.
 That was that, end of story, doesn’t get any deeper than that.

 Anthony: I came up with the name.
 Deciding on a band name is not an easy thing.
 We went through a lot of names, and would look them up only to find out that there was already a band in some part of the world with that name.
-So, eventually I ended up coming up with Sacred Mountains, but decided to look up the Latin translation which was Sacri Monti.
+So, eventually, I ended up coming up with Sacred Mountains but decided to look up the Latin translation which was Sacri Monti.
 I liked how it sounded and the fact that it was an obscure name.
 So three months after our first show, we decided to go with it the day before our next show.

 Dylan: Uhhh, honestly we were stumped with a name for a pretty long time and Anthony got fed up and just started typing whatever came to his head into language translators, ha-ha.
 Not too exciting of a story, but I like the name and think it’s pretty suiting.